Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Hyperbolic Lattice

-In addition to spontaneous magnetization $M$ in Eq.~\eqref{Magn}, we also calculate the von Neumann (entanglement) entropy $S_{\rm E}$ and the correlation length $\xi$.
+In addition to spontaneous magnetization $M$ in Eq.~\eqref{Magn}, we also calculate the von Neumann (entanglement) entropy $S_{\rm E}$.
 Although we analyze a classical system, the von Neumann entropy is useful for determining phase transitions.
 Typically, $S_{\rm E}$ either diverges logarithmically at a continuous phase transition or has a non-diverging maximum for weak correlations, and $S_{\rm E}<1$, even at the phase-transition temperature~\cite{Serina, Triangular}.

 The von Neumann entropy corresponds to a quantum counterpart of a related classical system based on the quantum-classical correspondence (QCC)~\cite{Xiang, QCC, NishinoReview}.
 Particularly, the imaginary-time evolution of a $D$-dimensional quantum system requires adding an extra dimension when applying the Suzuki-Trotter expansion~\cite{Trotter, Suzuki1, Suzuki2}.
 The added extra dimension is related to a $(D+1)$-dimensional classical system.
 One can uniquely assign a reduced density matrix to both the quantum and classical systems out of which the von Neumann entropy is extracted~\cite{Chatelain}.
-Although the universal validity of QCC has not been analytically proved, the von Neumann entropy $S_{\rm E}$ can also be evaluated for classical systems on hyperbolic lattices, exhibiting a clear maximum that coincides with the phase transition of the thermodynamic quantities, as we demonstrate in the following.
+Although the universal validity of QCC has not been analytically proved, the von Neumann entropy $S_{\rm E}$ can also be evaluated for classical systems on hyperbolic lattices, exhibiting a clear maximum that coincides with the phase transition of other thermodynamic quantities, as we demonstrate in the following.

 We can evaluate $S_{\rm E}$ using both reduced density matrices $\rho^{~}_{\rm P}$ and $\rho^{~}_{\rm L}$ in the thermodynamic limit (abbreviating $\rho^{~}_{{\rm P}_{j\to\infty}} \to \rho^{~}_{\rm P}$ etc.).
 Then,